gdsccvr/bit-n-build-2024/README.md

 Rodrigues College Of Engineering campus in offline mode.
 The top 2 teams from Round 1 will be traveling to Mumbai.
 It is a 24 hour hackathon and GDSC CRCE is to pay for the traveling expenses, food expenses, etc of all the participants that go to Mumbai for the final round.

 ## Prizes & Rewards
-- Prize pool of ₹15000/- for Round 1
+- Prize pool of ₹15000/- for Round 1.
-- Participation certificates for all Round 1 participants
+- Participation certificates for all Round 1 participants.

 ## FAQ